richaG99/ConfigLoader/README.md

 ### Introduction
 This utility is written on node.js .The above program loads a config file present at location /config/configFile.txt To test the utility, unit tests are written in Mocha framework.
+In app/client.js , config file location and override settings are passed.
+LoadConfig() method reads the config file and loads the config object.
+All get operartions are now done on that config object.
+In case of malformed config.txt file, process will exit.
+Logs are saved inside ConfigLoader/logs/ folder.
+In test.js config file location and override settings are passed to run unit tests.

 ###Execution Steps